Night

 Night, or nighttime, is the period of darkness when the Sun is below the horizon.
-Daylight illuminates one side of the Earth, leaving the other in darkness.
+Daylight illuminates one side of Earth, leaving the other in darkness.
 The opposite of nighttime is daytime.
 Earth's rotation causes the appearance of sunrise and sunset.
 Moonlight, airglow, starlight, and light pollution dimly illuminate night.
-The duration of day, night, and twilight varies depending on the time of year and the latitude.
+The duration of day, night, and twilight varies depending on the time of year and the observer's latitude.

 Night on other celestial bodies is affected by their rotation and orbital periods.
 The planets Mercury and Venus have much longer nights than Earth.
 On Venus, night lasts about 58 Earth days.
 The Moon's rotation is tidally locked, rotating so that one of the sides of the Moon always faces Earth.
 Nightfall across portions of the near side of the Moon results in lunar phases visible from Earth.

-Organisms respond to the changes brought by nightfall: darkness, increased humidity, and lower temperatures.
+Organisms respond to the changes brought by nightfall: darkness, lower temperatures, and higher humidity.
 Their responses include direct reactions and adjustments to circadian rhythms governed by an internal biological clock.
 These circadian rhythms, regulated by exposure to light and darkness, affect an organism's behavior and physiology.
 Animals more active at night are called nocturnal and have adaptations for low light, including different forms of night vision and the heightening of other senses.
 Diurnal animals are active during the day and sleep at night; mammals, birds, and some others dream while asleep.

 Fungi respond directly to nightfall and increase their biomass.
 With some exceptions, fungi do not rely on a biological clock.
 Plants store energy produced through photosynthesis as starch granules to consume at night.
 Algae engage in a similar process, and cyanobacteria transition from photosynthesis to nitrogen fixation after sunset.
 In arid environments like deserts, plants evolved to be more active at night, with many gathering carbon dioxide overnight for daytime photosynthesis.
 Night-blooming cacti rely on nocturnal pollinators such as bats and moths for reproduction.
 Light pollution disrupts the patterns in ecosystems and is especially harmful to night-flying insects.